Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We present a framework for directly learning scene representations with mesh and Gaussian-based appearance in an end-to-end manner, while ensuring explicit alignment and correspondence between Gaussians and mesh faces. \item We propose a technique to model background appearance, extending the applicability of differentiable mesh extraction methods to outdoor scenes without the need for foreground masks. \item We introduce neural appearance model that predicts Gaussians colors, enhancing the robustness of the optimization process. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We present a framework for directly learning an adaptable scene representation with mesh and Gaussian-based appearance in an end-to-end manner.
+The learned representation avoids separate mesh extraction and appearance rebuilding, enabling efficient adaptation to local scene modifications in large-scale real-to-sim environments. \item We propose a technique to model background appearance, extending the applicability of differentiable mesh extraction methods to outdoor scenes without the need for foreground masks. \item We introduce a neural appearance model that predicts Gaussian colors, enhancing the robustness of the optimization process. \end{itemize}